AWAI Member Since: 2006

 Please give us an example of how your life has changed since becoming a copywriter.

-A few years ago I took a day off work to interview for a position with another company an hour drive from my house.
+When I was still writing copy on the side of my full-time job, I once took a day off work to interview for a position with another company an hour drive from my house.
 The pay increase was a measly $1,000 per month.
 Half of that would probably be eaten up paying for gas while driving back and forth.

 I was already running behind getting ready for the interview, rushing out the door with resume and other papers in hand, when two of my younger sons then aged 5 and 4 grabbed onto my leg looking for a hug and kiss before I left.
 As I was concerned about being late for my interview I gave them one of those running hugs.
 You know, where you just give them a quick squeeze with your arm against the side of your leg without stopping.
 I kept on walking towards the front door.